 An in-depth view of the beginning and early development of Spanish literature, emphasizing key works that serve as precursors to later Spanish and Latin American literatures, including Jarchas, El Poema de Mió Cid, Auto de los Reyes Magos, El Conde Lucanor, Libro de Buen Amor, poetry of the Romancero, Coplas por la muerte de su padre, Cárcel de Amor and La Celestina.
 Taught in Spanish.
 Prerequisite, two 200-level courses in Hispanic studies above 200 or 201, including 210 or 211 or consent of instructor.

 Contextualized study of the Latin American and Spanish literary movement that broke away from the naturalist tradition and anticipated the avant-garde.
 Analysis of innovative literary premises in essay, prose fiction, chronicle, theatre and poetry through focus on the new consciousness of the “modernista” writer’s role in turn-of-the-century society.
 Examination of related notions of exoticism and escapism in the context of continental modernization.
 Prerequisite, Taught in Spanish. two 200-level courses in Hispanic studies above 200 or 201, including 210, 211 or consent of instructor.
 Senior concentrators who plan to write their senior research project in this course must take it as 401.
+Maximum enrollment, 16.
 M Cecilia Hwangpo.

 303/403S Representing Gender in Latin America.

 Approaches gender studies through critical analysis of Latin American literature, film and social movements.
 We study representations of femininity and masculinity in Latin American culture and their historical roots, considering traditional gender roles and more contemporary attempts to break with social expectations linked to sex and gender, as well as the complex interactions of gender with nationality, class and sexual orientation.
 Discussions center in issues of representation, identity and “equality.”
 Readings include both literary texts as well as gender theory.
-Prerequisite, two 200-level courses in Hispanic studies above 200 or 201, or consent of instructor.
+Prerequisite, Two 200-level courses in Hispanic studies above 200 or 201, or consent of instructor.
 Taught in Spanish.
 (Same as Women's Studies 303/403.)
+Maximum enrollment, 16.
 Burke.

 Literary Masterpieces of the Spanish Golden Age.